mlcourses/lab-3-blog-post-group6_cs281/post.md

 ## Conclusion (Vuong's still working on it)
-This lab is an opportunity to learn how to desgin a complete combinational circuit that allows us to modify the Voltage to achieve the result we want to see.
-To sum up, we ahve worked with several components in this lab:
+This lab is an opportunity to learn how to desgin a complete combinational circuit that allows us to modify the Voltage values to achieve the result we want to see.
+To sum up, we have worked with several topcis/electrical components in this lab:

+- **SOP expression and how to use K-map in designing circuit:** This lab gives you a chance to use K-map to simplify SOP expression which is useful for building circuit.
+Utilizing K-map makes the circuit much simplified and easy to physically wire.

 - **7-segment display**: We're used to the logic probe on our breadboard.
-The 7-segment display is more like a combination of all LEDs on our logic probe that has its LED arranged so that it can send out numerical signals.
-As it's name, a 7-segment display has 7 pins where we can wire and connect our circuit to them.
+The 7-segment display is like a combination of all LEDs on our logic probe that has its LED arranged so that it can send out numerical signals.
+Just like its name, a 7-segment display has 7 pins where we can wire and connect our circuit to.
+Each pin takes in an input signal that will light up the LED at that corner.
+All 7 LEDs (represent 7 pins) form a number ranging from 0 to 9 (we only generate 0-5 signal in this lab).
+The 7-segment display is used as a Voltage indicator in this lab.

--
+- **Analog Voltage Divider:** We used Analog Voltage Divider to modify the voltage value going through our LEDs.
+Due to the way we wired our circuit (according to our input signals), we can control the signal of the 7-segment display by modifying our Analog Voltage Divider.

+- **Use resistors:** Different from other labs, we use more resistors in this lab to modify the voltage values.
+Now, you see how we can use a small device to modify the light signals as we want!

+- **Practice putting everything together!** Designing, writing and simplifying SOP expressions are only part of the work in building a computer system.
+To successfully designing and building a system, we also need to practice wiring and working with complicated physical circuit.
+Due to the more complex design (compared to other previous labs) of the circuit in this lab, we are given a chacne to practice arranging multiple components on the breadboard and color-coding our circuit.
+Keeping our circuit organized and neat is an important step for debugging later.